lik1996/HRVQA/README.md

 ### Dataset Download
 ---
 #### a.
 Visual Input Download
-The aerial images can be downloaded in our official website [HRVQA](https://hrvqa.nl/).
-To make it convenient, we also provide the grid visual features for training and inference stages.
+The aerial images can be downloaded from our official website [HRVQA](https://hrvqa.nl/).
+To make it convenient, we also provide the grid visual features for the training and inference stages.
 You can find the files in [hrvqa-visual-features](https://hrvqa.nl/): train, val, test.

 #### b.
 Lingual Input Download
-The question-answer pairs you can download in this [HRVQA](https://hrvqa.nl/).
-Downloaded files contains in a folder named jsons: train_question, train_answer, val_question, val_answer, test_question.
+The question-answer pairs can be downloaded in this [HRVQA](https://hrvqa.nl/).
+Downloaded files are contained in a folder named jsons: train_question, train_answer, val_question, val_answer, test_question.

-More metadata information could be found in the [HRVQA](https://hrvqa.nl/).
+More metadata information can be found in the [HRVQA](https://hrvqa.nl/).

 ### Training